The Wand of Youth: 1. Overture

 Elgar reworked this movement from sketches dating back to 1879.
 The opening theme is extrovert and fast moving, marked allegro molto in 2/2 in the key of B♭.
 The second theme, marked largamente, with characteristic Elgarian falling sevenths, is more expansive.
 The Elgar scholar Michael Kennedy finds in the second theme hints of the first subject of Elgar's Violin Concerto.

 2. Serenade

 The Serenade (andantino) in F is a gently lilting movement with an initial clarinet melody later taken over by the violins and then alternated between strings and woodwinds.

 3. Minuet (Old Style)

 The Minuet, in G major, is a 17th-century pastiche originally dating (in short score) from 1881.
 Marked andante in 3/4, the opening bars have the annotation "The two old people enter".
 Kennedy calls the movement "an affectionate tribute to Handel" with nothing of Haydn or Mozart in it.
-Reviewing the first performance, The Times commented, "It may be doubted whether the mature composer would have given the name of 'Minuet' to a movement that is unmistakably in the saraband form".
+Reviewing the first performance, The Times commented, "It may be doubted whether the mature composer would have given the name of 'Minuet' to a movement that is unmistakably in the sarabande form".